Dason-IsopodOverseer/Java-Game/README.md

 # KNOWN BUGS
-1 - Enemy stuck on edge of block when falling off (cause unknown) 2 - Luke rapidly flips direction at the start of game if you run into wall (cause unknown).
+1 - Enemy stuck on edge of block when falling off (cause unknown)

+2 - Luke rapidly flips direction at the start of game if you run into wall (cause unknown).
 Only appears at start of game.
 All other walls work fine.

-3 - Luke clips through the floor tiles and will realign himself if he falls. (suspected to be caused by player entering keyboard command before game has properly loaded)
+3 - Luke clips through the floor tile at start of game and will realign himself if he falls.
+Only happens if player inputs no keyboard commands.